koratkar/10y/smart.md

 - Talk to people about it

 ### Core Subjects
-- Scientific Thinking
 - Rationality
-  - Bayesian Statistics
-  - Fermi estimation
 - Physics
 - Computers
 - Music
-- Ethics
 - Philosophy
-- Maths
-- Human interaction methods
+- Biology
+- Artificial Intelligence